Chart Color Schemes

 Young Surrounds has limited levels of nearby infrastructure activity, ranking in the 0thth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 28 projects likely impacting the area.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 29 projects likely to impact the area.
 Notable ones include Harden to Boorowa Pipeline, Smart Water Meter Replacement Program, Burrangong Creek Bridge Duplication, and Hill Street Subdivision Young.
-The following list details those most relevant:.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.